lynnpepin/RGBLife/README.md

 A cellular automota based on Conway's Game of Life.

 This was created as a quick proof-of-concept mockup.
-It's not fast enough for large simulations.

-This was also created for **educational** purposes.
-It is a work in progress.

 ---

-Version 0.1.0

-To be done:

-   * Doesn't work right; I was only considering diagonal neighbours.
-Oops!
-   * Add unit tests for error checking
-   * Error checking as applicable
-   * Rewrite the CLI under TDD (with error checking
-   * Add documentation to the Wiki
+Simulates the RGB Game of Life on a torus (wrapping 2D array.)

+CLI usage:

+    -s --savepic f  Save a pic of each iteration to f, appended _xxx.png.
+    -i --iterate n  Iterate n times, print the board at each iteration -p --print      Print the image to console during each iteration.

+e.g.:

+    python3 rgblife.py input.png -s output -i 300
+    # Iterates 300 steps of RGB Game of Life, outputs output_000.png, output_001.png, etc.

 ---

-Simulates the RGB Game of Life on a Torus.

 There are three classes of life; R, G, and B.